 In this form of training, an instructor or trainer is physically present to interact with the employees.
 The employees can build a good rapport with the instructor and get all their queries answered in real-time.

 Since instructor-led training is highly interactive, it is a great way for customer service reps to learn both soft skills as well as the key communication skills they will need to provide excellent support.
-Such training programs can prove expensive as you need to pay for the trainer’s fees, the rent for the training room, and other equipment.
+Such training programs can prove expensive as you have to pay for the trainer’s fees, the rent for the training room, and other equipment.

 2. Online Training